Credential maintenance

 If you don’t pay your annual fee, your name will be removed from the online roster of Editors Canada-certified editors.
 If you haven’t paid all of the annual fees by the end of your five-year reporting period, you’ll lose your credential(s) altogether.
 The only way to get a credential back is to pass the exam again.
 If you’ve been removed from the roster and you pay all of your annual fees within your five-year reporting period, we’ll reinstate your name on the roster and you’ll retain your credential(s).

-If you choose to opt out of the credential maintenance program (e.g., because you’re retiring or leaving the industry), please notify Editors Canada’s Certification Steering Committee.
+If you choose to opt out of the credential maintenance program (e.g., because you’re retiring or leaving the industry), please notify Editors Canada’s certification steering committee.

 Certification quick links